open-learning-exchange/open-learning-exchange.github.io/pages/gitandrepositories.md

 Then, turn to your command prompt and type your repository URL in the form of `git clone https://github.com/EmilyLarkin/EmilyLarkin.github.io.git` into the command line.
 Be sure to use the correct URL to clone your repository (you will obviously type your own username).

 ##### Clone with HTTPS or Use SSH?
 Both HTTPS and SSH URLs identify the same remote repositories but use different protocols to access the codebase.
-Besides HTTPS we talked above, you can also use SSH to do the same thing.
+Besides HTTPS we talked about above, you can also use SSH to do the same thing.
 You can explore the differences using [connecting-to-github-with-ssh](https://help.github.com/articles/connecting-to-github-with-ssh/).

 ### Explanation about repositories and syncing process
 The previous step created a clone of your repository on your OS.